[Mmm...Monday] Chicken Avocado Spring Rolls

 Warning: Looks pretty, but do not wrap rice paper on a wooden cutting board.
-It will stick, and you will end up eating a lettuce wrap. 😀
+It will stick, and you will end up eating a lettuce wrap. :D

 How do I roll?
 At the top of the rice paper, I start off with 1-2 leaves of lettuce.
 Top that with noodles.
 Then, I add a few slices of cucumber, 2 slices of avocado, 2 slices of chicken, some carrots, and cilantro.

-I hope you enjoy these fresh spring rolls!
-Please, let me know what you think of them! 🙂 To find more recipes, use the ‘Categories’ tool bar on the right (or the bottom, if you are on your mobile device) and find ‘Food’.
+I hope you enjoy these spring rolls!
+Please, let me know what you think of them! :) You can find more recipes in the Food section of my blog.